kelvinlawson/pykaraoke/README.txt

 INSTALLATION (GP2X)

 PyKaraoke can run on the GP2X handheld console, giving you a Karaoke machine that fits in your pocket.
 You may find it easiest simply to install the prebuilt binary version.
 The prebuilt version already includes Python and the necessary supporting libraries (except SDL, which you should already have installed on your GP2X).
 Simply unpack this archive onto your SD card; it will expand to a small hierarchy of files.
-On of these directory names is pykaraoke/songs, which will be empty; you should put your song files in this pykaraoke/songs directory.
+One of these directory names is pykaraoke/songs, which will be empty; you should put your song files in this pykaraoke/songs directory.
 The first time you install, and each time you add new song files to this directory, you should run the "rescan_songs" script to rebuild the database with the new song files; but most of the time, you should start PyKaraoke simply by running the script named "pykaraoke".

 If, for some reason, you wish to build your own version for the GP2X, this is possible, but there will be a bit of work involved.
 You will need to install the GP2X development kit, which includes a cross-compiler for the GP2X.
 You should next use this cross-compiler to build and install SDL and PyGame, so that you have the appropriate source headers and matching binaries for these library.
 Note it may be necessary for you to apply patches to SDL_mixer to support using tremor and libmad, which are alternative libraries used for playing OGG and MP3 files, respectively.
 (The default OGG and MP3 implementations used by SDL_mixer make heavy use of floating-point arithmetic, which does not perform well on the GP2X.)
 You will also need to patch the timidity/config.h file to reduce the MIDI rendering demands on the CPU.
 All of these patches are available for download elsewhere.

 Once all that is done, you need to use the cross compiler to build _pycdgAux.so.
 A sample script called cross-build-gp2x.sh is provided to do this.
 Then it is simply a matter of copying this file, along with all of the .py files, to the GP2X.

 ---------------------------------------------------------------------------